School Liaison Service

 Support for Schools

-- Assemblies and Presentations from Reception age to Year 13 Sixth Form Students
+• Assemblies and Presentations from Year 7 to Year 13 Sixth Form Students

-- Arranging tasters and to ‘test out’ different courses
+• Arranging tasters and to try out different courses

 As each school has different requirements, the TyneMet School Liaison Service is a very reactive and can be tailored to individual requests however small.

 100% of school leads surveyed agreed that the School Liaison Service offers a tailored and reactive service for their pupils.

 The most effective engagement offered from the School Liaison Service was noted as “First hand in-sight into TyneMet and QA courses” and “Committed support for pupils across a range of techniques”.

 TyneMet College offers a wide range of Higher Education Courses, enabling the School Liaison Service to offer Advice, Guidance and Support with;

 • Course Information Sessions (Presentations, Workshops etc)

 Whether it's face to face or remote, we offer a huge range of activities to support your students on their learning journey.
 View our full guide here.